DanielJohnston/battleships/README.md

 * Create the empty board
 * Add a ship to the board
 * Check if selected board locations are storing a ship
+* Check if selected board location is within the board area

 Note: seeing as we're doing this agile, we're taking the simplest possible model to begin with and implementing that, then adding complexity.